daniel-QMTRY/QMTRY-Provider-Member-Engagement-Analytics/README.md

 ## 🔐 Trust, But Verify (The Skeptic Kit – Audit Armor!) 🛡️

-We're all about proof in the pudding:
+All about proof in the pudding:
 - **Great Expectations Checks** ✅: Row counts, nulls, ranges, integrity—inputs and outputs locked down.
 - **dbt Docs & Tests** 📜: Lineage that's clickable and credible for governance gurus.
 - **Evidence Bundle (Zip)** 🎁: GE results, metric dictionary, config hash, run logs, artifact checksums.
 Download and dominate audits!

 All powered by Synthea—PHI-free forever.
-Your compliance officer will sleep like a baby! 😴
+Compliance officers will sleep like a baby! 😴

 ## ⚡ Quickstart (1 Minute to Magic – No Cape Required!) 🏃‍♂️